Snips and Snails showed up as thieves in the Flash game Adventures in Ponyville on the Hub's website before their first appearance on the show.

 Princess Celestia uses watakushi.

-Japanese Sibling Terminology: In the Japanese dub, Apple Bloom refers to Applejack as "onee-chan", as well as Sweetie Belle towards Rarity, and Applejack refers to Big Macintosh as "nii-chan" and "aniki".
+Japanese Sibling Terminology: In the Japanese dub, Apple Bloom refers to Applejack as "onee-chan", as well as Sweetie Belle towards Rarity and Twilight towards Shining Armor, Luna refers to Celestia as "onee-sama", and Applejack refers to Big Macintosh as "nii-chan" and "aniki".

 Jerkass: Throughout the first two seasons, the mane six have encountered their fair share of them.